-As we head into 2020, the cost of car insurance is high enough as it is, which means many people often avoid purchasing any optional extras – but there are some add-ons available in the UK that may be worth considering.
-With so many options available, it can be difficult to get your head around which ones are useful and which are really not much cop, which is why we’re here to help you!
+With so many types of policies and add-ons available, it can be difficult to get your head around which ones are useful and which are not really worth the additional costs, which is why we’re here to help you!

 What car insurance extras do I need?

-Car insurance providers offer a wide selection of optional add-ons to accompany your basic cover, but which ones are actually worth taking into consideration?
+The best car insurance providers in the UK will offer you a wide selection of optional add-ons to accompany your basic cover (usually fully comprehensive cover), but which ones are actually worth taking into consideration?

-Breakdown cover protects you against the costs that arise as a result of your car breaking down and is one of the most common types of car insurance extras that policyholders opt for.
+Breakdown cover is a type of optional car insurance policy that protects you against the costs that arise as a result of your car breaking down.

 There are different levels of breakdown insurance, with the most basic covering the cost of roadside callouts and repairs, as well as the cost of being towed to the nearest garage.

-The more comprehensive breakdown insurance policies – which are understandably more expensive – typically also cover the cost of accommodation and travel expenses if you are ever unfortunate enough to breakdown far from home.
+The more comprehensive breakdown insurance policies – which are understandably more expensive due to the added cover – typically also cover the cost of accommodation and travel expenses if you are ever unfortunate enough to break down far from home.

 If you commute often or drive an older vehicle with a higher risk of breaking down, breakdown cover could be a car insurance extra worth having.

-What does personal accident insurance cover?
-As an add-on, personal accident insurance provides additional financial cover for you and any other named driver should you be involved in a car accident.
+What is personal accident insurance?
+As an optional add-on to your car insurance policy, personal accident cover provides additional financial protection for you and any other named driver should you be involved in a road traffic accident.

 Most comprehensive car insurance policies will include a certain level of personal accident protection – usually up to £5,000 – but with a separate add-on, you could increase your cover to a maximum pay out of up to £50,000.

-Personal accident cover extras act as useful safety nets if ever you are involved in a car accident, so it’s certainly something worth talking to your provider about.
+Personal accident cover can serve as a useful safety net if ever you are involved in a car accident, so it’s certainly something worth talking to your provider about.

 While it isn’t a necessity or legal requirement, having a good motor legal protection insurance add-on can help you out financially if ever you need to make a car accident claim.